Contrary to popular belief, there are numerous ways to stop removal (deportation) in immigration court.

 Note that the mere economic difficulties do not count as "exceptional and extremely unusual hardship.”

-The hardship the family member would experiences must be substantially worse than what would normally expected from moving to an underdeveloped country – for instance, unavailability of adequate medical care to treat a serious illness.
+The hardship the family member would experiences must be substantially worse than what would normally be expected from moving to an underdeveloped country – for instance, unavailability of adequate medical care to treat a serious illness.

 If granted cancellation of removal, non-citizens will have their status adjusted to legal and receive a green card.

-However, immigration judges can approve just 4,000 cancellation applications from non-permanent residents nationwide per year.
-If the cap has been reached before you file your application, you will have to wait until a slot becomes available again.
+However, immigration judges can approve just 4,000 cancellation applications from non-permanent residents nationwide per year.5 If the cap has been reached before you file your application, you will have to wait until a slot becomes available again.

 VAWA cancellation of removal allows certain people of either sex who are victims of battery or extreme cruelty to remain in the U.S.